- This Website

 Benefit customers will be able to seek advice and assistance from Housing Advice who may in certain instances negotiate a reduction in rent on the tenant’s behalf .If the landlord reduces the rent to the LHA level or below, the landlord can receive direct payments of Housing Benefit which are made four weekly in arrears.

-From April 2013, Local Housing Allowance rates are now fixed annually and Housing Benefit entitlement cannot exceed the relevant LHA bedroom rate.
+Local Housing Allowance rates are fixed annually and Housing Benefit entitlement cannot exceed the relevant LHA bedroom rate.

 Benefit can be paid directly to the landlord if, the tenant is eight weeks or more in arrears with their rent.
 It can also be paid directly if the tenant advises that they are having difficulty in paying their rent.